City of London Electric Lighting Company: Land acquisition

 The CLELCo expanded its site on Bankside to provided for new generating equipment; from the mid-1890s until the late-1930s the company purchased and acquired surrounding properties and land.

 In 1897 the company purchased and demolished a row of shops and residential properties on the north side of Sumner Street Southwark adjacent to Bankside power station.
 This enabled the company to build an extension to the engine house bringing the building line to Sumner Street.

-In 1900 the company obtained an Act of Parliament to compulsorily purchase surrounding properties and to divert local roads such as Pike Gardens.
-Some protection of working class housing was provided for in the Act: the company were obliged to erect “artizan’s or workmen’s dwelling-houses” sufficient for 200 people within St Saviour's district of Southwark.
-The company also bought adjacent local properties as they came onto the market: in 1904 the company paid £600 for the freehold of the property at No.15, 16 & 17 Noah's Ark Alley adjacent to the power station.
+In 1900 the company obtained an act of Parliament, the City of London Electric Lighting Act 1900 (63 & 64 Vict. c. lxxxviii), to compulsorily purchase surrounding properties and to divert local roads such as Pike Gardens.
+Some protection of working class housing was provided for in the act: the company were obliged to erect "artizan's or workmen’s dwelling-houses" sufficient for 200 people within St Saviour's district of Southwark.
+The company also bought adjacent local properties as they came onto the market: in 1904 the company paid £600 for the freehold of the property at Nos.
+15, 16 & 17 Noah's Ark Alley adjacent to the power station.

 The company raised further capital by issuing 400,000 additional £1 shares in 1931, by this time there were about 4,000 shareholders.
 In the late-1930s the opportunity arose to purchase two large plots of land adjacent to Bankside power station.
 In December 1936, the Central Electricity Board (CEB) directed the company to purchase land owned by the City of London Corporation to the east of Bankside.
 This amounted to 44,900 square feet (0.417 ha) at a price of £34,520.
 The site was of interest to the CEB for a possible extension of Bankside power station, not only to meet the electricity load of the CLELCo but also to provide electricity for other parts of London.
 The CEB proposed a 180 MW generating station on the extended site.
 In June 1938 the opportunity arose to purchase 79,000 square feet (0.734 ha) of land immediately to the west of Bankside power station.
 This land had belonged to the South Metropolitan Gas Company.
 The additional land would enable the construction of a larger 250 MW power station on the site.
 The CEB directed the company to purchase the land at a price not exceeding £120,000.
 The auction took place on 23 June 1938, and the manager of the CLELCo wrote to the Electricity Commissioners saying that he had been able to purchase the land for £45,000 “which is considerably less than my advisers and I expected to pay”.
 The company drew up plans, and ordered equipment, for a new 240 MW power station eventually built as Bankside B.